COSC-2 – drilling the basal décollement and underlying margin of palaeocontinent Baltica in the Paleozoic Caledonide Orogen of Scandinavia

 Short summary

-This study analyzed marine sediment samples from areas with and without minimal hydrocarbon seepage from reservoirs underneath.
-Depth profiles of dissolved chemical components in the pore water as well as molecular biological data revealed differences in microbial community composition and activity.
-These results indicate that even minor hydrocarbon seepage affects sedimentary biogeochemical cycling in marine sediments, potentially providing a new tool for detection of hydrocarbon reservoirs.
+This study analysed marine sediment samples from areas with and without minimal hydrocarbon seepage from reservoirs underneath.
+Depth profiles of dissolved chemical components in the pore water and molecular biological data revealed differences in microbial community composition and activity.
+These results indicate that even minor hydrocarbon seepage affects sedimentary biogeochemical cycling in marine sediments, potentially providing a new tool for the detection of hydrocarbon reservoirs.

 Marcel Ortler, Achim Brauer, Stefano C. Fabbri, Jean Nicolas Haas, Irka Hajdas, Kerstin Kowarik, Jochem Kueck, Hans Reschreiter, and Michael Strasser